-Scientific Scholar and Journal of Advances in Dental Practice and Research rely on the integrity and honesty of their Editors to publish the best manuscript that conforms to the ethical standards and meets all the requirements as per the mission of the journal for publication.
-Scientific Scholar and Journal of Advances in Dental Practice and Research encourages its editors to follow the Committee on Publication Ethics (COPE) "Best Practice Guidelines for Journal Editors".
+Journal of Advances in Dental Practice and Research rely on the integrity and honesty of their Editors to publish the best manuscript that conforms to the ethical standards and meets all the requirements as per the mission of the journal for publication.
+Journal of Advances in Dental Practice and Research encourages its editors to follow the Committee on Publication Ethics (COPE) "Best Practice Guidelines for Journal Editors".

-> Scientific Scholar expects Journal of Advances in Dental Practice and Research to conform with professional and industry guidelines and best practices in scientific publications, including the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (ICMJE) and Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE, DOAJ, WAME, and OASPA)
+Journal of Advances in Dental Practice and Research adhere to the professional and industry guidelines and best practices in scientific publications, including the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (ICMJE) and Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE, DOAJ, WAME, and OASPA)

-> Conflicts of Interest
+Conflicts of Interest

 The Journal of Advances in Dental Practice and Research requires the authors to sign a disclosure form at the time of manuscript submission.
 Author/authors are expected to disclose any conflicts or financial interests impacting the outcome of the study in which he/she or they are involved.
 If the manuscript is accepted, the Conflict of Interest information will be communicated in a published statement.
 COPE guidelines on conflict of interest can be found here.

 In-house submissions that contain the work of any editorial board member, are not allowed to be reviewed by that editorial board member and all decisions regarding this manuscript are made by an independent editor.
 In addition, these manuscripts are reviewed by the two external reviewers.

 Permissions To Reproduce Previously Published Material